These were manufactured in 2013. They were set aside because the boxes have cosmetic issues. The cartridges are good.

 This is the highly desirable and difficult to find 75 grain BTHP T2

 TAP® cartridge in caliber 5.56 NATO.
 Hornady Item No. 8126N.

 Packaged 20 rounds per box, minimum order of 5 boxes.
-This ammunition was manufactured in 2017 or 2018.
+This ammunition is of recent manufacture.
 We also stock in sealed factory cases

 200 Round Factory Sealed Case Hornady 8126N

 Many rifles chambered in 5.56 NATO are not realizing

 their full potential when shooting 223 Rem ammo.
 To get all the

 performance 5.56 NATO can deliver, you need a 5.56 NATO load.
 5.56

 NATO chambered rifles were designed to take advantage of the higher

 pressure of the 5.56 NATO cartridge — higher pressure